cktlco/crew-chief-autovoicepack/README.md

 - Use a modern audio file editor ([ocenaudio](https://www.ocenaudio.com/), Audacity, etc.) to **view the waveform** for each audio clip.
 - **Look at the provided voice recordings** in the repo's `baseline` folder for examples of what recorded voice clips should look like.
 - The `record_elevenlabs_voice.py` script automatically captures an appropriate number of suitable-length high-quality voice samples, applying suitable audio effects such as normalization, and saving them in the correct format.
 Use it to **get started quickly**
-- **Audio from YouTube** videos (for example, captured from an interview with a tool like [yt-dlp](https://github.com/yt-dlp/yt-dlp)) **is generally usable** after applying ALL the considerations above, but the speaker's voice needs to be 100% isolated with no background noise, music, chatter, etc.
-- Recording **your own voice** also works well, when following the guidelines above.
+- Recording **your own voice** works well when following the guidelines above.

 ## 🐞 Common Question: How do I report a bug, or ask for more help?